jsoych/team_project/README.md

 # ParaK8s

 ParaK8s is a framework for organizing and running **large-scale machine learning experiments** on multi-node Kubernetes clusters.
-Its core philosophy is that **all experiments are elements from a very large parameterized function space**: each experiment is fully described by a configuration file specifying data pipelines, model architecture, logging, results tracking, and model registry.
+Its core philosophy is that **all experiments are trajectories within a large function space**: each experiment is fully described by a configuration file specifying data pipelines, model architecture, logging, results tracking, and model registry.

 ---

 ## Core Tenets

-1. **Experiments as Parameterized Functions**
+1. **Experiments as Configurations**
-   Every experiment is defined by a configuration file that completely describes its behavior and dependencies.
+   Every experiment is uniquely determined by its configuration file, model parameters, and datapipelines.

 2. **Reproducibility**
    All experiments are reproducible via configuration files, Docker images, and version-controlled datasets.